Each post edited and fact-checked by industry experts to ensure that we are providing accurate information for our readers.

 1. Talk to Your Family

-Let your family know that you are ready to move out and discuss your options with them.
+Let your family know you are ready to move out and discuss your options.
 They may be your best source of advice and assistance.

 Family and friends who have made moves in the past can put you in touch with the resources you’ll need along the way, such as moving companies, lenders, and real estate agents.